binsky08/docker-php-api/README.md

-# No longer maintained

-I'm backing off maintaining this library due to a lack of motivation, time and usage of docker, contact me on twitter https://twitter.com/joelwurtz if you wish to take over this repository (or just do a fork).

 # Docker PHP Api

-Generated API Client from OpenAPI specification of Docker, by Jane OpenAPI Client generator.
+Generated API Client from OpenAPI specification of [Docker](https://www.docker.com/), by [Jane](https://github.com/janephp/janephp) OpenAPI Client generator.

 ## Usage

-You should not use this library directly, please use the docker-php one instead.
+You should not use this library directly, please use the [docker-php](https://github.com/docker-php/docker-php) one instead.

 ## Versioning